Nikolaj90/ImaginoTransferenceWeb/00_plan/web_design_curricular.md

    - Integrate frontend (React) with backend (Node.js/Express or your chosen backend framework).
    - Learn about RESTful API design principles and best practices.
    - Implement authentication and authorization using techniques like JWT (JSON Web Tokens) or OAuth.
+   - Handle CORS (Cross-Origin Resource Sharing) and CSRF (Cross-Site Request Forgery) protection in your full-stack applications.
+   - Explore real-time communication between frontend and backend using technologies like WebSockets or Server-Sent Events.

 10. **Deployment and DevOps**
     - Explore deployment options like Heroku, AWS, or Netlify for hosting your web applications.
     - Learn about continuous integration and deployment (CI/CD) pipelines.
     - Understand basics of server management, scalability, and monitoring.

-### Phase 4: Full-Stack Integration (DBS and API)

-8. **Full-Stack Development**
-   - Integrate frontend (React) with backend (Node.js/Express or your chosen backend framework).
-   - Learn about RESTful API integration in frontend applications.
-   - Implement authentication and authorization using techniques like JWT (JSON Web Tokens) or OAuth.
-   - Handle CORS (Cross-Origin Resource Sharing) and CSRF (Cross-Site Request Forgery) protection in your full-stack applications.
-   - Explore real-time communication between frontend and backend using technologies like WebSockets or Server-Sent Events.

 ### Phase 5: Advanced Topics and Specializations